CD Guidelines – F5J USA Tour

 We found no explicit FAI F5J rule that addresses the case where a pilot flies in the wrong group in a given round.
 Our recommendation: If a pilot initially flies in the wrong group but then is able to fly in the correct group in the same round, they can enter the correct score without a penalty.
 However, if a pilot flew in the wrong group and was not able to fly in their correct group in that same round then they should receive a zero flight.

-We are seeing that new F5J pilots have a tendency to perform F5J launches that are not totally legal.
-During your pilot’s meetings we suggest that you issue a reminder that a legal F5J launch is one that follows these FAI rules:
+During your pilots meetings we suggest that you issue a reminder that a legal F5J launch is one that follows these FAI and Tour rules:

 a) Launch direction is set by the CD